Hubbard and Heisenberg models on hyperbolic lattices: Metal-insulator transitions, global antiferromagnetism, and enhanced boundary fluctuations: Results

 \subsection{Beyond the mean-field approximation}

 We now consider approximate as well as numerically exact methods that take into account fluctuations.
-We will first start with the spin wave theory of the Heisenberg model on hyperbolic lattices, and then use Monte Carlo methods for both the Hubbard and Heisenberg models.
+We will first start with the spin-wave theory of the Heisenberg model on hyperbolic lattices, and then use Monte Carlo methods for both the Hubbard and Heisenberg models.